jenkstom/iSeriesPDF/README.txt

-This is an LPD server written in c# that processes print files from an iSeries host and translates them into image formats using GhostScript.
+This is an LPD server written in c# that processes print files from an iSeries host and translates them into image formats using GhostScript running on a Windows host.
+If using the PDFEMAIL queue, then it emails the PDF file to the user that owns the print job, assuming the iSeries username matches a username@emaildomain.com.
+This server does not require any licensed programs on the iSeries such as Transform Services or Infoprint Server.

 iSeries -> PCL -> LPD protocol -> RQS -> GhostPCL -> PDF -> Email